imacrayon/alpine-ajax/README.md

 When the `x-ajax` directive is added to an element that is not an internal link or form, all child links and forms will issue AJAX requests.

-You can disable AJAX behavior for element using the `ajax-ignore` attribute.
+You can stop AJAX behavior on an element using the `ajax-ignore` attribute.

 ```html
 <!-- The "tabs" container will be replaced when the "Link 1" link is clicked.
 The "Link 2" and "Link 3" links will trigger a full page reload. -->